nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 </table>
 </div>

-<sup><b>1</b></sup> Where the medication type is Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **MUST** be included with the type of Prescribed Elsewhere - for example, ‘Prescribed Elsewhere – Dentist’.
+<sup><b>1</b></sup> Where the medication was Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **MUST** be included with the Type, for example, ‘Acute – Dentist’.
+If the medication item is identifiable as prescribed elsewhere but the type of organisation who prescribed it is not recorded, then the Type **MUST** be returned as ‘Acute – Unknown Prescriber’.